Wealth infrastructure for autonomous agents · Powered by Uniswap

 Basic

-Reduced fee schedule.
-Standard vault operations enabled.
+5% fee discount. $10,000 deposit cap.
+4-hour session keys.
 Identity recognized by the Ledger.
 Trust beginning to compound on-chain.

 Tier III